Google made the Titan Key to toughen up your online security

-When Google boasted that none of its 85,000-plus employees had been phished since early 2017, it was all thanks to an early version of a security key the company was testing.
+When Google boasted that none of its 85,000-plus employees had their accounts hacked since early 2017, it was all thanks to an early version of a security key the company was testing.

 And now the latest version of that security key will be available for the world to use.